wp-plugins/tags-all-in-one/readme.txt

 == Description ==

-**Tags all in one** is a widget that allow you to display the tags cloud for selected post type (taxonomy).
+**Tags all in one** widget, allows you to present the tag cloud of the selected post types into Wordpress.
+With the help of the widget, you can easily determine the amount of the displayed items, font size and the display order.

 = Now available in the following Languages =